ganeti/ganeti/man/gnt-cluster.rst

 If the ``--no-nplus1-mem`` option is given, Ganeti won't check whether if it loses a node it can restart all the instances on their secondaries (and report an error otherwise).

+With ``--node-group``, restrict the verification to those nodes and instances that live in the named group.
+This will not verify global settings, but will allow to perform verification of a group while other operations are ongoing in other groups.

 VERIFY-DISKS
 ~~~~~~~~~~~~